Tourism (General Provisions) (Jersey) Order 1990

 (c) all buildings on the premises are of reasonable size, of suitable construction for their intended purpose, adequately ventilated, with sufficient external window lighting and in good repair;

-(d) adequate space is provided and maintained between tents and kept free of obstruction;
+(d) adequate space is provided and maintained between accommodation units and kept free of obstruction;

 (e) precautions are taken against fire and for the safety of persons in the case of fire, in accordance with the directions and recommendations of the States Fire Service;